Zhuangzi (book): Comparison with the Tao Te Ching

+There is a beginning.
+There is a not yet beginning to be a beginning.
+There is a not yet beginning to be a not yet beginning to be a beginning.
+There is being.
+There is nonbeing.
+There is a not yet beginning to be nonbeing.
+There is a not yet beginning to be a not yet beginning to be nonbeing.
+Suddenly there is being and nonbeing.
+But between this being and nonbeing, I do not really know which is being and which is nonbeing.

 Influence

 Of the texts written in China prior to its unification under the Qin dynasty in 221 BC, the Zhuangzi may have been the most influential on later literary works.
 For the period, it demonstrated an unparalleled creativity in its use of language.
 Virtually every major Chinese writer or poet in history, from Sima Xiangru and Sima Qian during the Han dynasty, Ruan Ji and Tao Yuanming during the Six Dynasties, Li Bai during the Tang dynasty, to Su Shi and Lu You in the Song dynasty were "deeply imbued with the ideas and artistry of the Zhuangzi".

 Antiquity

 Traces of the Zhuangzis influence in late Warring States period philosophical texts such as the Guanzi, Han Feizi, and Lüshi Chunqiu suggest that Zhuang Zhou's intellectual lineage was already influential by the 3rd century BC.
 During the Qin and Han dynasties, with their respective state-sponsored Legalist and Confucian ideologies, the Zhuangzi does not seem to have been highly regarded.
 One exception is "Fu on the Owl"—the earliest known definitive example of fu rhapsody, written by the Han-era scholar Jia Yi in 170 BC.
 Jia does not reference the Zhuangzi by name, but cites it for one-sixth of the poem.

 The Six Dynasties period (AD 220–589) that followed the collapse of the Han saw Confucianism temporarily surpassed by a resurgence of interest in Taoism and old divination texts such as the I Ching, with many poets, artists, and calligraphers of this period drawing influence from the Zhuangzi.
 The poets Ruan Ji and Xi Kang—both members of the Seven Sages of the Bamboo Grove—admired the work; an essay authored by Ruan entitled "Discourse on Summing Up the Zhuangzi" is still extant.